 I have no logical segue to what I’m sharing here, other than these cookies are so stupid easy to make they won’t cause any stress or worrying, and that my silly boyfriend probably shouldn’t eat them if we wants to keep his new bridge.
 Oh and yes, they have a lot of butter, but it makes a ton, enough to feed a hungry team of coworkers, and keep some for yourself :).

-- In a standing mixer (or with a handheld) cream butter and sugar on medium speed until light and fluffy.
+- In a stand mixer (or with a handheld) cream butter and sugar on medium speed until light and fluffy.

-- Add flour + salt mix to the bowl with the creamed butter and sugar and stir until just before fully combined.
+- Slowly add flour + salt mix to the bowl with the creamed butter and sugar and stir until just until fully combined.
 Add the mini egg pieces, and stir until fully incorporated.

 - Preheat the oven to 350 degrees.
 Prepare 2 baking sheets with parchment paper.
-Shape out about 15 cookies (make them a bit smaller then you want them to be) per sheet.
-Leave a couple inches between each cookie since they will grow.
+Shape out about 15 cookies per sheet – about 2 tablespoons per cookie with 2 inches between each cookie.
+Gently flatten the top (they will only sink slightly).

 - Bake, one sheet at a time, for 20-25 minutes, until just golden brown.
 Cool on a baking rack.